thalespaiva/programods/README.md

 [.]
 ```

-Addicionally, we can generate the markdown table for that local probability:
+Additionally, we can generate the markdown table for that local probability:
 ```python
 asia.local_probs['dysp'].get_markdown_table()
 ```